jhiesey/stream-http/README.md

 * The `options.mode` field passed into `http.request` or `http.get` can take on one of the following values:
-  * 'default' (or any falsy value, including undefined): Try to provide partial data before the equest completes, but not at the cost of correctness for binary data.
-In some cases the implementation may be a bit slow.
+  * 'default' (or any falsy value, including undefined): Try to provide partial data before the request completes, but not at the cost of correctness for binary data or correctness of the 'content-type' response header.
+This mode will also avoid slower code paths whenever possible, which is particularly useful when making large requests in a browser like Safari that has a weaker javascript engine.
+  * 'allow-wrong-content-type': Provides partial data in more cases than 'default', but at the expense of causing the 'content-type' response header to be incorrectly reported (as 'text/plain; charset=x-user-defined') in some browsers, notably Safari and Chrome 42 and older.
+Preserves binary data whenever possible.
+In some cases the implementation may also be a bit slow.
+This was the default in versions of this module before 1.5.
   * 'prefer-stream': Provide data before the request completes even if binary data (anything that isn't a single-byte ASCII or utf8 character) will be corrupted.
 Of course, this option is only safe for text data.
-  * 'prefer-fast': Use an implementation that does less processing even if it means that partial data isn't available.
-This is particularly useful when making large requests in a browser like Safari that has a weaker javascript engine.
+May also cause the 'content-type' response header to be incorrectly reported (as 'text/plain; charset=x-user-defined').
+  * 'prefer-fast': Deprecated; now a synonym for 'default', which has the same performance characteristics as this mode did in versions before 1.5.

 ### Features missing compared to node